Kinjo-team/kinjo_back/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 A quick-start guide is provided below.
-Make sure you have the KINJO Front End: <a> https://github.com/Kinjo-team/kinjo_back/ </a>
+Make sure you have the KINJO Frontend: <a> https://github.com/Kinjo-team/kinjo_front/ </a>

 ### Prerequisites